oroinc/documentation/user_guide/b2b_customers.rst

   this customer."
   "**Account***","An :term:`account <Account>`, to which the customer is assigned.
 Details of this B2B customer will then be a part of this account's details.
-  Choose from the drop-down or list, or create a new B2B customer, as described in the
+  Choose from the drop-down or list, or create a new accounts, as described in the
-  :ref:`Accounts guide <multi-channel-account>`.
+  :ref:`Accounts guide <user-guide-accounts-create>`."

 The rest of the fields are **optional**.
 They keep additional details about the customer (such as its term:tags <Tag>` and address details) and may be left empty.